 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code , available within the staff handbook,enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing policy, available on the school network in 'Curriculum staff share', enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.